Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 # Pick and Place Tutorial [DRAFT]

+This step assumes you have access to a functional ROS workspace and that the previous two steps ([Step 1](1_urdf.md), [Step 2](2_ros_tcp.md)) have been completed.

+Steps covered in this tutorial includes invoking a motion planning service in ROS, moving a Unity Articulation Body based on the calculated trajectory, and controlling a gripping tool to successfully grasp a cube.

 ## Table of Contents
 - [Pick and Place Tutorial [DRAFT]](#pick-and-place-tutorial-draft)
   - [Table of Contents](#table-of-contents)